skyfielders/python-skyfield/skyfield/documentation/positions.rst

 through most of human history, before the invention of the ICRS axes.
-The Earth’s equator and poles move at least slightly every day, and move by very large amounts as years add up to centuries.
+The Earth’s equator and poles move at least slightly every day, and move by larger amounts as years add up to centuries.

 To ask for right ascension and declination relative to the real equator and poles of Earth,